Fox-ML-infrastructure/Fox-v1-infra/ALPACA_trading/utils/README.md

 # Utility Functions

-This directory contains utility functions and helpers for the ALPACA trading system.
+Utility functions and helpers for the ALPACA trading system.

 ## Components